andersfylling/disgord/docs/examples/listen-for-messages.md

 }

-// Keep the socket connection alive, until you terminate the application
+// Keep the socket connection alive, until you terminate the application session.DisconnectOnInterrupt()
-<-termSignal
-session.Disconnect()
 ```

-> **Note:** That the use of the "termSignal" is a variable you must create yourself.
-It is highly recommended to handle terminal signals within your own system to do graceful shutdowns.
-Disgord does not have an internal mechanic for graceful shutdown so you must call the Disconnect function as shown above.
+> **Note:** That you might experience parallel handling of event objects if you choose to use channels.
+However, this will only happen if you use the same channel in two or more of your own goroutines.